 In the construction industry, it is often expected that as-built details won't always align with the initial design.
 This is tolerated to a degree, because one cannot predict the exact site conditions during construction.
 Identifying and correcting these deficiencies during early construction stages is crucial for a project to be on schedule and to avoid additional costs.
-During installation deficiencies with the skylight frame and ETFE Far right: ETFE skylight above panda exhibit being inflated with a blower.
+During installation, deficiencies with the skylight frame and ETFE cushions were noted.